List of Intangible Cultural Heritage elements in Palestine

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) defines intangible cultural heritage (ar) elements as non-physical traditions and practices performed by a people.
 As part of a country's cultural heritage, they include celebrations, festivals, performances, oral traditions, music, and the making of handicrafts.
-The term "intangible cultural heritage" is formally established by the Convention for the Safeguarding of the Intangible Cultural Heritage, which was drafted in 2003 and took effect in 2006.
+The term intangible cultural heritage is formally established by the Convention for the Safeguarding of the Intangible Cultural Heritage, which was drafted in 2003 and took effect in 2006.
 The inscription of new heritage elements on UNESCO's Intangible Cultural Heritage Lists for protection and safeguarding is determined by the Intergovernmental Committee for the Safeguarding of Intangible Cultural Heritage, an organization established by the Convention.
 Palestine ratified the Convention on 8 December 2011.
 It has served on the Intangible Cultural Heritage Committee from 2016 to 2020.

 Starting in 2008, Palestinian hikaye was the first practice from Palestine to be inscribed by UNESCO; Palestinian embroidery was inscribed in 2021.
 Joint inscriptions with other Arab countries for Arabic calligraphy and date palm cultivation and use were inscribed in 2021 and 2022 respectively.
 Four further practices have been nominated for inscription by Palestine: dabkeh in 2023 and Nabulsi soap-making in 2024; metal engraving, and henna, with other Arab states, in 2023 and 2024 respectively.
+In 2025, Arabic Kohl was inscribed in a transnational nomination.
+Palestine also maintains a national list, the National Register of Elements of the Intangible Cultural Heritage of Palestine, which consisted of 18 items in 2017.
+National lists are required by the Convention for the further nomination of elements to the UNESCO lists.